-Likewise, as the present study found from the teachers'responses that the type of the teacher-student interaction design the value of associations developed inside the classroom (Jerome and Pianta, 2008, p.
-158-165) that advances students' vision to reflect their communication proficiencies and also demonstrate as an active contributor of the class (Canese, 2008).
+Likewise, as the present study found from the teachers' responses that the type of the teacher-student interaction design the value of associations developed inside the classroom (Jerome & Pianta, 2008) that advances students' vision to reflect their communication proficiencies and also demonstrate as an active contributor of the class (Canese, 2008).
 It is the case regardless a teacher as a classroom manager carries or not carries veil but creates interactive opportunities for the students as is also quite aware of the metaphysical dimentions of her communication with the learners.
 Teachers generally interact with their class students in diverse forms termed as differential interactions.
 Learners are reasonably aware of the variances in the interactions of their teachers, resulting in the realization of teacher's interpretations about them (Rubie-Davies, 2008).
 The present study revealed that even veiled teachers' behavior-direct influence was different from that of the unveiled teachers due to covering their face with veil, but this is not a factor always undermining their capabilities.
 Instead, it makes them more conscious about their class interactions.

-Researches, based on the idea of congnitivism, suggest that previous knowledge of students and its association has a substantial role in students' wisdom and class participation (Harris, Marx & Blumenfeld, 2008).
-In many cases, teachers are easily able to manage class without any integration of humor in her instructions, but it reflects the teacher as a commanding and serious teacher who selects her socialization with the students only in controlled circumstances (Shomoossi et al., 2008); and it can be the case with veiled teachers.
-Encouraging and utilizing diversity of classroom management approaches and aspects, which impact classroom management can be applied (Goodman-Scott, 2019, p.
-2156759X19852618) for good instructional outcome of the class; and it varies from teacher to teacher as the study revealed.
-Teachers are recommended to use practical approaches in routine lesson plans like whole-group response structures, movement incorporation, visual provisions, and student selection (Nagro et al., 2019, p.
-131-140) which can be opted by the teachers of both categories if trained.
+Researches, based on the idea of congnitivism, suggest that previous knowledge of students and its association has a substantial role in students' wisdom and class participation (Harris, Marx, & Blumenfeld, 2008).
+In many cases, teachers are easily able to manage class without any integration of humor in her instructions, but it reflects the teacher as a commanding and serious teacher who selects her socialization with the students only in controlled circumstances (Shomoossi, Amouzadeh, & Ketabi, 2008); and it can be the case with veiled teachers.
+Encouraging and utilizing diversity of classroom management approaches and aspects, which impact classroom management can be applied (Goodman-Scott, 2019) for good instructional outcome of the class; and it varies from teacher to teacher as the study revealed.
+Field experiences are proven to be very vital in preservice classroom teachers (PCTs') trainings to incorporate a drive in preservice training (Webster, Michael, Russ, & Egan, 2019).
+Teachers are recommended to use practical approaches in routine lesson plans like whole-group response structures, movement incorporation, visual provisions, and student selection (Nagro, Fraser, & Hooks, 2019) which can be opted by the teachers of both categories if trained.
 The execution of a teaching model based on the research that is suitable and related to the instructions of Islamic education shows that such a model has the ability to involve learners to develop their lifelong problem solving talents (Asyafah, 2014).
-Therefore, concepts of Islam can be integrated in the future research studies to engage their strength and wider scope in education and achieve longlasting outcomes in the field and the present study contributes in this direction.
+Therefore, concepts of Islam can be integrated in the future research studies to engage their strength and wider scope in education and achieve long lasting outcomes in the field and the present study contributes in this direction.